iam-veeramalla/Golang-Zero-to-Hero/Interview_Questions.md

 **Resource Allocation:** User-level threads are allocated resources by the user-level thread library, which means that the library can allocate resources based on its own policies and priorities.
 Kernel-level threads are allocated resources by the operating system kernel, which means that resource allocation is based on the kernel's policies and priorities.

 **Scalability:** User-level threads are generally more scalable than kernel-level threads because they can be implemented with a lightweight thread library that does not rely on the operating system kernel.
 This makes it possible to create and manage thousands or even millions of user-level threads in a single application.
 In contrast, kernel-level threads require more resources and overhead, which can limit scalability.

+Q: What is the difference between both the lines ?

+`var a int = 5`
+`var a = 5`

+A: In the first declaration, user has explicitly defined the variable types as intiger.
+Whereas in the second line, go compiler automatically determine the data type of a variable based on its initialization value.
+So, Go has the capability to infer the type of initialized variables.

+However, it is still a good practice to declare the variable type explicitly, even if Go can infer it.
+Explicitly declaring the variable type can make the code more readable and can also help to prevent errors.
+For example, if you accidentally initialize a variable with a different data type than what you intended, the compiler will still infer the wrong type, and it may cause unexpected behavior or errors in the program.